About doctoral training partnerships

 Space, Place, Environment and Liveability

-The Department of Sociology offers research expertise in a diverse range of areas around the challenges that affect how people live their lives.
+The School of Sociology & Criminology offers research expertise in a diverse range of areas around the challenges that affect how people live their lives.
 To this end, we examine some of the most pressing issues facing modern society promoting understanding, encouraging debate and ensuring people can have their views and experiences heard.

 Our researchers are committed to research that informs real-world change and we have specific expertise in the following key areas: